-We specialize in mechanical engineering services for building systems such as HVAC, fire protection and plumbing.
-We care about the impact the building systems we design have on occupants such as air quality, comfort and efficiency.
-Whether we are designing for a work environment, learning environment or living environment, we always keep the end user in mind.
+We specialize in mechanical engineering services for building systems such as HVAC, fire protection, and plumbing.
+We care about the impact the building systems we design have on occupants such as air quality, comfort, and efficiency.
+Whether we are planning for a work environment, learning environment, or living environment, we always keep the end-user in mind.

 There is a wide variety of ventilation systems that can be provided in different building types.
 The mechanical engineers at Obermiller Nelson Engineering have designed almost every type of air handling unit and ventilation system ever installed in a building.
 Air handling unit equipment consists of:

 - Roof Top Units

 - Variable Air Volume Air Handling Units and Ventilation Systems

 - Multi Zone Systems

 - Energy Recovery

 Every building requires thoughtful consideration of the type of ventilation system that is going to be installed.
 ONE’s experienced engineers have worked with every type of system and are knowledgeable in applying the proper systems and equipment into all building types.